 Spain's Catalunya Banc sells property arm to U.S. funds

-MADRID (Reuters) - Spain's nationalized Catalunya Banc said it had agreed to sell its property management unit to two U.S. investment funds, the first in a series of similar disposals planned by lenders trying to leave a real estate crash behind.
+MADRID Aug 7 (Reuters) - Spain's nationalised Catalunya Banc said on Wednesday it had agreed to sell its property management unit to U.S. investment funds Kennedy Wilson and Varde Partners.

-The unit has more than 8.7 billion euros of assets under management, Catalunya Banc said, adding that these included properties transferred to a government-backed "bad bank" known as Sareb at the end of last year.
+The business has over 8.7 billion euros ($11.6 billion) of assets under management, Catalunya Banc said, adding that these included properties transferred to a government-backed "bad bank" known as Sareb.

 It did not disclose a sale price. ($1 = 0.7513 euros) (Reporting by Sarah White, Editing by Clare Kane)

 - Housing, jobs data weaken, but overall economic picture still upbeat

 - Putin critic Khodorkovsky in Germany after pardon

 - Investigators look overseas for hackers in Target case: source

 - Pizza outlet attacked as India, U.S. fail to cool diplomat row |

 - New York Mayor-elect's reputation for lateness parodied on Twitter